Hullow/42/Resources and notes/Learning notes/C-notes.md

 - Constant variables: in CAPITALS by convention
 ### Data types
 #### Type-casting
 - A typecast explicitly causes an expression to be of a specific data type
+- "A value of type `char` is automatically promoted into a value of type `int` when used as a parameter" (*GNU Libc Manual*, p.
+98)

 ### Pointers
 #### [Null Pointers](https://www.geeksforgeeks.org/null-pointer-in-c/)